TWOEARS/documentation/doc/coding_style_guide.md

 * Make sure your old code includes a function/class header for documentation
-* If you have to read code that you have not written yourself and which does not comply to the guidelines presented here, you should create an issue if you are not able to understand the code, because of bad readability
+* If you have to read code that you have not written yourself and which does not comply to the guidelines presented here, you could create an issue if you are not able to understand the code

 ## Documentation and Comments